jlevy/og-equity-compensation/README.md

 allow individuals to buy a specified number of shares in the company they work for at a fixed price.
 Stock options are the most common way early-stage companies grant equity.

-🄳 A person who received a stock option grant is not a shareholder until they **exercise** their option by purchasing some or all of their shares.
-Prior to **exercising**, an option holder does not have voting rights.
+🄳 A person who has received a stock option grant is not a shareholder until they **exercise** their option, which means purchasing some or all of their shares at the strike price.
+Prior to exercising, an option holder does not have voting rights.
-Options are exercised at a fixed price called the strike price.

 🄳 The **strike price (or exercise price)** is the fixed price per share at which stock can be purchased, as set in a stock option agreement.